SHUBHAMspy/news-app/README.md

 - clone this repo using: `git clone` https://github.com/SHUBHAMspy/news-app.git.

 - DO `npm install` in root directory of project on terminal to download all packages.
-- Then write `npm run dev` to start the development server.
+- Then write `npm start` to start the development server.

 ## Configuration
 - Grab you api key from : https://newsapi.org.